ARMs: Hows, Whos and Whys

 A checkmark on at least some of these questions indicates that you probably won't be holding a 30-year FRM for anywhere near 30 years.
 You may expand your home, move, refinance, retire and move or want more productive cash flow.
 All of these argue in favor of some form of ARM.

-Now that fixed rate mortgages are well above June 2003's 41-year lows, selecting one isn't the 'no-brainer' it once was.
-Instead, you'll have to choose carefully and plan wisely in order to get the best mortgage deal for your circumstance.
+Once fixed rate mortgages move well above May 2013's near 60-year lows, selecting one isn't the 'no-brainer' it once was.
+Instead, you'll have to choose among your options carefully and plan wisely in order to get the best mortgage deal for your circumstance.

 Remember: Your mortgage is a kind of 'reverse investment.'
 Like any investment plan, you should have some idea of how you'll want (or need) your investment to perform over a period of time in order to reach your goals.
 There are many investment options, each performing differently, each with different risks and rewards.
 Just as the right investment for your needs can make you money, choosing the right mortgage for your needs can save you money, and lots of it.